Welcome to the home page of our Society. We are a group dedicated

 World War Two saw aviation come of age, and the Air Force trained

-over 40,000 men and women in aviation and technical skills.
+about 60,000 men and women in aviation and technical skills.
 Many took

 these skills back into civilian life, and laid the foundations of